 According to Nebraska landlord tenant law, the landlord may enter the property without permission in the following situations:

 In addition, the landlord can also sue the tenant for actual damages plus attorney fees.
+Neb.
+Rev. Stat. § 76-1438.(1)

 The landlord must have a valid reason and obtain the tenant's permission (whenever required) to enter the property.
-[NE 76-1438.(2)] If the landlord fails to do so or harasses the tenant, the tenant can EITHER
+Neb.
+Rev. Stat. § 76-1438.(2)

 In addition, the tenant can also sue the landlord for one month's rent plus attorney fees.